AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 **Below is the typical schedule of a data scientist, showing some of the tasks that might be assigned on an average day.
 Please do not take it too literally, as it is meant for reflection and as an example.**

 1. Wake up early, and have coffee/tea.
-2. Check latest market updates, skim through your alerts/email to see what is ahead of you today and arrive at work, physically or virtually.
+2. Check the latest market updates, skim through your alerts/email to see what is ahead of you today and arrive at work, physically or virtually.
 3. Visualise the latest market trends, form an idea of what types of questions you need to answer and if you should augment the tasks set up for you today.
 4. Integrate the business intelligence results into the market data collected by colleagues to come up with a better market analysis model.
-5. Find out that the data collected are not clean enough and lacking some important information that can be retrieved by looking into other datasets.
+5. Find out that the data collected is not clean enough and lacks some important information that can be retrieved by looking into other datasets.
 So, delegate the task of cleaning up the data and pre-process or DIY.
 6. It is 11:00 now so it is safe to answer your emails without risking your productivity.
 7. OK, enough of office politics and time for more serious work; integrate the customer web profile and behaviour in order to better target them with relevant products.
 8. Have lunch and talk/rant to other colleagues about issues you all are facing in your daily analysis and how fast things are moving.
 9. Come back to your senses and start to think about what to do in the afternoon (apart from your tea-time).
 10. Read about the latest technology updates and analysis tools available for data scientists to help you overcome some of the difficulties that you are facing.
 11. Finish your light-hearted self-education time and check who is at risk of being lost to a competitor.
 Analyse the latest customer feedback and send a list of customers that need attention and to be contacted and offered discounts (by the customer services team).
-12. Use your latest developed model to predict the market trend and recommend a set of appropriate pre-empting actions that are expected to mitigate risks and ensure profitability in the long run.
-Put everything in a nice technical report with lots of visualisation (make sure it is clear and simple even if you spend a lot of time on it) and send to your manager.
+12. Use your latest developed model to predict the market trend and recommend a set of appropriate preemptive actions that are expected to mitigate risks and ensure profitability in the long run.
+Put everything in a nice technical report with lots of visualisation (make sure it is clear and simple, even if you spend a lot of time on it) and send it to your manager.
-13. Conduct a hypothesis testing to see if a product/service is profitable in the mid and short term for this year and send the results to the project lead for further actions.
+13. Conduct a hypothesis testing to see if a product/service is profitable in the mid and short term for this year, and send the results to the project lead for further actions.
 14. Answer some emails, promising the earth regarding those tasks that you could not finish and wrap up for the day.